-- High-cost and specialty drugs are excluded. - Covered Brand and Generic Drugs: The benefit pays 70%; you pay 30%. - Non-covered Brand and Generic Drugs: You pay 100%. - Some items that can be prescribed but are not eligible for benefits include: - " Contraceptive pills for birth control - " Dietary or nutritional products, including special diets for medical problems - " Hair-loss treatments - " Medications for sexual dysfunction - " Vitamins, except prescribed prenatal vitamins and prescribed infant vitamins - " Weight-reduction aids - Benefits are limited to a 30-day supply at a retail pharmacy.
+- High-cost and specialty drugs are excluded. - Covered Brand and Generic Drugs: The benefit pays 70%; you pay 30%. - Non-covered Brand and Generic Drugs: You pay 100%. - Some items that can be prescribed but are not eligible for benefits include: - " Dietary or nutritional products, including special diets for medical problems - " Hair-loss treatments - " Medications for sexual dysfunction - " Vitamins, except prescribed prenatal vitamins and prescribed infant vitamins - " Weight-reduction aids - Benefits are limited to a 30-day supply at a retail pharmacy.